Jramon1216/AWS-portfolio-proj/README.md

 ## Features

--    QR Code Generation: Unique QR codes are generated for each user, containing a user ID that links to their profile data.
+-    QR Code Generation: Unique QR codes are generated for each user, which contains a user ID that links to their profile data.

 -    QR Code Scanning: Users can scan the QR code to retrieve the corresponding user data from the backend API.

--    Dynamic User Profile Page: After scanning the QR code, users are redirected to a profile page displaying their personal details, such as first name, last name, and email address.
+-    Dynamic User Profile Page: After scanning the QR code, users are redirected to a profile page displaying their details, such as first name, last name, and email address.

 -    Frontend: Built with React for a seamless and responsive user interface.